Unboxed-Software/solana-course/content/advance-solana-mobile.md

 Expo contains three main parts: `expo-cli`, the Expo Go App, and great device libraries.

 The `expo-cli` is a build and debugging tool that helps make all of the magic happen.
-It mostly works under the hood, the only time you'll really have to interact with it is when you're building or starting a development server.
-It just works!
+Chances are, you'll only have to interact with it when you're building or starting a development server.
+It just works.

-The [Expo Go App](https://expo.dev/client) is a really cool piece of tech allowing *most* apps to be developed without using an emulator or wires.
+The [Expo Go App](https://expo.dev/client) is a really cool piece of tech that allows *most* apps to be developed without using an emulator or physical devices.
 You download the app, you scan the QR from the build output and then you have a working dev environment right on your phone.
 Unfortunately, this will not work with the solana mobile SDK.
 Coming from the [Solana Expo setup article](https://docs.solanamobile.com/react-native/expo):

 >The traditional Expo Go development flow is only limited to certain hand-picked modules and does not support further customized native code, which Solana Mobile SDKs need.
 >Instead, we'll need to use a custom development build which makes Solana Mobile React Native libraries (i.e Mobile Wallet Adapter) fully compatible with Expo.

 Lastly, and most importantly, Expo does an amazing job providing easy to use libraries that give you access to the device.
-The camera, the battery, the speakers - there's an [SDK for that](https://docs.expo.dev/versions/latest/).
+Camera, battery, speakers - there's an [SDK for that](https://docs.expo.dev/versions/latest/).
 The libraries are simple to use and the documentation is phenomenal.

 ## Integrating ecosystems

 As mentioned in the previous section there are some caveats using the Solana Mobile SDK with Expo.
-This is largely due to how mobile wallet adapter works with it's need for low-level app-to-app communication.
+This is largely due to the mobile wallet adapter's need for low-level app-to-app communication.
 Fortunately to get them to play well with each other all we have to do is configure Expo with the correct polyfills.

 Polyfills are replacement core libraries for environments that are not running Node.js, which we don't do in Expo.
 Unfortunately, it can be tough to know which polyfills you need for any given application.
-Unless you know ahead of time, debugging polyfills is looking at the compiler errors along with searching stack overflow.
+Unless you know ahead of time, debugging polyfills means looking at the compiler errors and searching stack overflow.
 If it doesn't build, it's normally a polyfill problem.

 Fortunately, we've compiled a list of polyfills you'll need for not only Expo + Solana, but also Solana + Metaplex + Solana.